MicrosoftDocs/azure-devops-docs/docs/report/guidance/team-velocity.md

 There are two velocity charts, the one viewed from the backlog of a team and the one you access by adding the Velocity widget to a dashboard.
 The Velocity widget enables you to view more sprints and additional information than that provided by the velocity chart.

 > [!NOTE]
-> **Feature availability:** The Velocity widget is available only for Team Services at this time.
+> **Feature availability:** The Velocity widget is available only for VSTS at this time.

 <table>
 <tr valign="top">